Español

 Statutes of limitations restrict how long victims can seek compensation from negligent parties after accidents, including punitive damages.
 According to § 2A:14-2(a), you may only have two years to do this in New Jersey.

 While getting punitive damages can maximize your financial recovery after an accident, this is only possible if you file your lawsuit on time.
 Claims filed more than two years after an incident will be dismissed by the courts, and victims may not get compensation for their actual losses, let alone punitive damages.
-We can ensure you bring your case on time by promptly investigating the accident and preserving relevant evidence, such as security camera footage and eyewitness statements.

 It is also important to note that you cannot get punitive damages from a settlement; you can only get them from a jury award.
 Settling your case out of court, especially too soon after filing, could leave certain damages uncompensated, making it harder for victims to financially, physically, and emotionally recover from their injuries.
-Leveraging evidence of gross negligence during settlement negotiations could convince the opposing side to increase their offers to avoid the time and resources associated with a trial.

 Because punitive damages are awarded in court, you must go through a trial and satisfy the burden of proof to get them.
 Trials take time, and our lawyers can help victims weigh the pros and cons of going to court based on the likelihood that they will get punitive damages and, more importantly, compensation for their actual losses, such as medical expenses and missed income.